 Where: 250 Cobb Parkway N #100; Marietta, GA 30062

-Prices: Daily tickets start at $38 ($37 for kids.)
+Prices: Daily tickets start at $38 if you visit in May.
+June and July 1-day tickets start at $48.
+Buying tickets online in advance saves you $5.
 Three different season passes and three different memberships available.
-Parking is $15 for daily ticket holders; cheaper for members or season pass holders.
-Meal Deals, Cabanas and Flash Passes available.
+Parking is $20 for daily ticket holders; cheaper for members or season pass holders.
+Meal Deals, Cabanas, and Flash Passes available.

 Where: 275 Riverside Parkway, SW, Austell, Georgia 30168

 411: Ride the giant wave pool or slide down the zero-gravity wave slide.
-There is also a large children’s area, cabana rental and more.
+There is also a large children’s area, cabana rentals, and more.
 Read more here.